Seoul International Cafe Show

 Seoul International Cafe Show is an annual coffee, tea, bakery and dessert event held at the COEX Convention & Exhibition Center in November in Gangnam District, Seoul, South Korea.
+It also showcases coffee making and roasting equipment.
 In 2013, MOU signed between International Coffee Organization and Seoul International Cafe Show.
+As of 2020, it is Asia's number one coffee event and is recognized by the coffee industry globally.